goliksa/Python/README.md

 # Python
-I decided to collect all my Python scripts files which I made
+I decided to collect all my Python scripts files